usethesource/salix/README.md

 - Render: defines the rendering logic to convert "views" to HTML `Node`s.
 Only needed if you define your own attributes or elements, or if you need to call `render` explicitly.

-- Decode: contains the logic of representing handlers (functions that interpret event ocurrences into messages) in such a way that they can be sent to and received from the browser.
-Import this if you use subscriptions, if you need *mapping* (see above), or if you're defining your own events, commands or subscriptions.
+- Comms: contains the logic of representing and mapping handlers, commands, and subscriptions in such a way that they can be sent to and received from the browser.
+Import this if you use subscriptions, if you need mapping (see above), or if you're defining your own events, commands or subscriptions.

 - Diff & Patch: internal modules for diffing and patching `Node`.
 You should never have to import these modules.

 ### Extending the Framework

+Extending the framework with new events, commands or subscriptions is facilitated by Rascal's extensible data types.
+In all cases, you define new constructors for handlers (`Hnd`), commands (`Cmd`) or subscriptions (`Sub`).
+Since all three of those values are sent over the write, they have to be encoded.
+The framework provides functions to do so.
+Handlers, commands and subscriptions produce results, which are sent back to the server.
+This means that you'll also have to write a `Result` decoder, if the type of data is unsupported.
+In some cases the Javascript needs to be modified in order to accommodate the construct.

 #### Events